The Truth about Poppers – Check out the forums as well as my horror story!

 After all poppers comes in as the third largest drug used by the queer community, just behind Alcohol and Cigarettes and that taking it away or threatening to label it as anything such as toxic is an attack on the queer community themselves – almost like it’s a civil rights issue.
 You presume that this drug is not like other Inhalent’s that you’ve read about but you pause and question why governments would want to ban it and schedule it in the same class as some of the harder drugs like cocaine and ecstasy.

-You then begin to loose a little bit of faith in humanity when you begin to realise that maybe these companies know what guys get up to with their product and the damage it does to them both physically and mentally but they continue to sell the products with their small disclaimer knowing the sole reason people are buying them is to get a high.
-It takes a special kind of person to work for a company like that knowing the harm that it does yet continuing to tell yourself that it’s being used to clean those VHS tapes that everyone still has even though their packaging suggests that it’s got nothing to do with leather or VHS cleaners.
-One would have to wonder what was on Joe Miller’s mind (famous popper maker) when he took his own life back in 2010 and whether or not this played any role in his death and the mystery that surrounds it.
+You then begin to loose a little bit of faith in humanity when you begin to realise that maybe these companies know what guys get up to with their product and the damage it does to them both physically and mentally but they continue to sell the products with their small disclaimer for legal reasons but knowing the sole reason people are buying them is to get a high.
+It takes a special kind of person to own or work for a company like that knowing the harm that it does yet continuing to tell yourself that it’s being used to clean those VHS tapes that everyone still has.
+One would have to wonder what was on Joe Miller’s mind (famous popper maker) when he took his own life back in 2010 after he overdosed on poppers himself.

 The aim of this website is to present to those who use poppers that there is a danger to it and to try to be a place where people can share their experiences with the impact that poppers have had on their lives.
 Unfortunately there seems to be a growing amount of young men that are getting involved with poppers thinking that it is harmless and safe due to lack of knowledge as well as information out there on the side effects.
 There is a wide variety of issues by users being reported including eye issues, skin issues, mental health issues, addiction issues, lung issues, nervous system issues as well as neurological damage.
 At some point in time the queer community decided that they were OK with companies selling them solvents for them to inhale and to this day that right and those companies are protected by the one community that they are harming.

 Looking back in history there was a time when we didn’t understand the consequences that some of our habits had on our health such as smoking, but over time we learnt that it can cause lung cancer and a whole host of other issues.
 Is it possible that we actually don’t understand the impact that these poppers can have on us either?
 While medical grade amyl nitrite might not have a lot of the concerning side effects that the alternative nitrites have the fact is you don’t know what you are getting in your bottle.
 How much integrity do you think these companies have that sell you this cleaner to clean your VHS tapes with or your leather?
 What purity is the product they are putting in?
 What quality control methods are being used?
 Are you getting other harmful and toxic chemicals as well?
-Do you feel as though if companies are supplying isopropyl nitrite as their main ingredient in poppers knowing it will be inhaled that they could give a warning about popper maculopathy?
-If you were in business yourself – would you continue selling a product that you know is being abused or would you instead change the formula?.
-Some might say that there disclaimer message is enough.
-Furthermore, if you had a customer contact who was enquiring about the type of chemical in your product as their doctor is asking about it and the company ignores you for over 5 months without revealing any information, how much faith and trust would you have in this company?
+Do you feel as though if companies are supplying isopropyl nitrite as their main ingredient in poppers knowing it will be inhaled that they could give a warning about popper maculopathy (eye issues)?
+If you were in business yourself – would you continue selling a product that you know is being abused or would you instead change the formula?
+Furthermore, if you had a customer contact who was enquiring about the type of chemical in your product would you decide to ignore them for over 5 months without assisting whatsoever.
+How much faith and trust would you have in a company that exhibits this type of behaviour.

 Next time someone you know wants to take a sniff out of a bottle with mysterious contents think about this website but more importantly tell them about this website.
 This website will be regularly updated and we are looking for doctors, medical professionals as well as people that have used ‘poppers’ to get in contact with us and share their stories / lend their expertise.
 Let’s just call it what it is and stop trying to defend a drug that this community is for some reason so protective about yet these companies are trying to warn people about.
 Email us at firstname.lastname@example.org with any stories or reports you have that can be added to this website.